Table of Contents

 What is the Compliance Toolkit?

 The ArtsPool Compliance Toolkit is a free web-based tool to help nonprofit companies make sense of the red tape jungle of regulatory compliance.
-The Toolkit's rule-based system compares an organization’s corporate and fiscal year data with heaps of regulatory requirements and generates a customized task list, so compliance tasks can be addressed without spending hours wading through confusing information.
+The Toolkit's rule-based system compares an organization’s corporate and fiscal year data with key regulatory requirements and generates a customized task list, so compliance tasks can be addressed without spending hours wading through confusing information.
 The Toolkit allows organizations to get answers to such questions as whether they need an audit or an accountant’s review, what regulations they must comply with if they have employees, which policies are required for government funders, and many others.

 The Toolkit also helps organizations track such tasks as quarterly payroll filings, annual tax filings, the creation and maintenance of organizational policies, Grants Gateway prequalification, and DataArts profiles.
 Please note that while we strive to ensure that ArtsPool's Compliance Toolkit is as useful as possible, the system does not guarantee complete compliance information.
 Please refer to our Terms and Conditions for more information.